Yonathan Daza Player Props: Rockies vs. Padres

-On Friday, Yonathan Daza (coming off going 1-for-5) and the Colorado Rockies play the San Diego Padres, whose starting pitcher will be Nick Martinez.
-First pitch is at 9:40 PM ET.
+After going 2-for-5 in his most recent game, Yonathan Daza and the Colorado Rockies face the San Diego Padres (who will start Michael Wacha) at 8:40 PM ET on Saturday.

-He is looking to get back on track following he struck out four times in his most recent game against the Padres.
+He racked up two hits (going 2-for-5) in his most recent appearance against the Padres.

 Yonathan Daza Game Info & Props vs. the Padres